 Comparatively, the statutory requirement for share capital of a limited liability company in Singapore is simply $1.00, which can be denominated in any currency of choice, at the point of incorporation.

 The tax rate in Singapore has been recognised to be one of the most competitive rates globally, at a flat 17%.
-In addition, there are various tax incentives that can be applied for.
-For example, a newly incorporated company that meets the qualifying conditions can claim for full tax exemption on its first S$100,000 chargeable income for each of its first three consecutive years of assessment.
+In addition, there are various tax incentives that can be applied.
+For example, a newly incorporated company that meets the qualifying conditions can claim for 75% tax exemption on its first S$100,000 chargeable income for each of its first three consecutive years of assessment.
 A further 50% exemption is given on the next S$200,000 of the chargeable income for each of the first three consecutive years of assessment.

 In contrast, Germany’s corporate tax rate is not standard and is approximately 29.83% (comprising 15% flat corporate income tax and the solidarity surcharge of 5.5% of the 15% corporate income tax and trade municipal tax), respectively.
 Germany’s corporate tax is not consistent as different local municipalities charge may charge different trade tax on businesses.